iamtimofe/alx-system_engineering-devops/0x01-shell_permissions/README.md

-ls -l <file name> (Used for listing contetnt in long format) chmod --reference (Used for setting mode of a file to another file) chmod -R (Used for changing files and directories recursively)
+ls -l <file name> (Used for listing contetnt in long format) chmod --reference (Used for setting mode of a file to another file) chmod -R (Used for changing files and directories recursively) mkdir -m (Used for creating a directory with mode)